PaperPrototype/Course-Guidebook/Guides/Guides/english.md

 # First principles
-Scientists came up with first principles reasoning to sovle a problem.
-The problem was to understand quantum physics.
-In quantum physics we can't use light to "observe" the reactions (because quantum particels are smaller than light particles! thus light won't help us "see" the reactions), instead all we can see is the end result of some effect.
+Scientists came up with first principles reasoning to solve a problem.
+The problem was to understand quantum physics/quantum mechanics.
+In quantum physics we can't use light to "observe" the reactions (because quantum particles are smaller than light particles! thus light won't help us "see" the reactions), instead all we can see is the end result of some effect.
 As a result we can't gain "knowledge through experience" (empircal knowledge?
 I think is what its called), instead we have to use pure reasonig to figure things out and answer the why.

 We start by breaking things down by asking the why behind them, we keep asking why until there is a question that has no "why".
 The answer that couldn't be questioned (hence any question asked against the anser has no "why") is called a "first principle".
 A first principle is something that is always fundamentally true.